 GPRS is technically suitable for most but not all IoT use cases.
 If all you need are slow, relatively infrequent data connections, 2G or 3G with GPRS is often a technically viable match.
 However, for data-heavy applications (e.g. real time video transfer), you will need to look at later generation technologies.

 Over the last couple of decades, both the 2G and 3G networks have proved to be very popular for supporting IoT projects, thanks in large part to the GPRS protocol.
 However, as new networks have arrived, there is increased pressure on the finite radio frequency (RF) spectrum.

-To make room for the new networks, operators are already starting to switch off their 2G and 3G ones, with the phase out speed expected to accelerate over the next few years.
+To make room for the new networks, operators are already starting to switch off their 2G and 3G networks, with the phase out speed expected to accelerate over the next few years.
 At some point, you will need to switch technologies.
-For your existing 2G and 3G IoT deployments, now is the time to research and plan for adjustments to your set-up, to avoid a last minute rush later on.
+For your existing 2G and 3G IoT deployments, now is the time to research and plan for adjustments to your set-up, to avoid a last-minute rush later on.

 You can view the likely sunset dates for networks across the globe…

 To future-proof your existing and planned IoT deployments…